-If any revenue, expense, or summary account balances appear in the trial balance subsequent to the closing process, it is because they are associated with the next accounting period.
+If any revenue, expense, gain, loss, or summary account balances appear in the trial balance subsequent to the closing process, it is because they are associated with the next accounting period.

-You use the post-closing trial balance to verify that the total of all debit balances equals the total of all credit balances, which should net to zero.
-Once you have ensured that this is the case, you can set a flag to prevent additional transactions from being recorded in the old accounting period, and begin recording accounting transactions for the next accounting period.
+The post-closing trial balance is used to verify that the total of all debit balances equals the total of all credit balances, which should net to zero.
+Once you have ensured that this is the case, set a flag to prevent additional transactions from being recorded in the old accounting period, and begin recording accounting transactions for the next accounting period.

-Accounting software requires that your journal entries balance before it allows you to post them to the general ledger, so it is essentially impossible to have an unbalanced trial balance.
+Accounting software requires that your journal entries balance before it allows them to be posted to the general ledger, so it is essentially impossible to have an unbalanced trial balance.
 Thus, the post-closing trial balance is only useful if you are manually preparing accounting information.
 For this reason, most procedures for closing the books do not include a step for printing and reviewing the post-closing trial balance.

 Example of a Post-Closing Trial Balance